FoxGeoff/MeanStack/README.md

 - Now use this creator id on the backend server to deny delete and edit to non owners

 ## Task: Passing the UserId on the Frontend

+## Task: Using the User ID on the Frontend

+- Hide on list, butons edit / delete for non owner user